hirdrac/makefile/README.md

 ## Feature summary
-* Can define up to 99 binaries, 99 libraries, and 99 unit tests in the same makefile
+* Can define up to 99 binaries, 99 libraries, and 999 unit tests in the same makefile
 * Built object files are placed together in a build directory
 * Dependency files are automatically generated to insure re-compilation for source changes is handled correctly
 * Makefile value changes are automatically detected and will always insure everything is compiled correctly without requiring a 'make clean' to remove old object files
 * Multiple build environments are supported:
    * 'release' - default, build with full optimizations
    * 'debug' - build with minimal optimizations and enable debug flags (output binaries will have '-g' suffix)
-   * 'gprof' - optimized build with added profiling options enabled ('-pg' suffix added to output binaries)
+   * 'profile' - optimized build with added profiling options enabled ('-pg' suffix added to output binaries)
 * Single configure option to switch compilers (gcc & clang are both currently supported)
 * Binary/library output defaults to makefile directory but an optional output directory can be configured
 * Simple configure option to allow building with various 3rd party libraries (run 'pkg-config --list-all' to see what packages your system supports)